Muzietto/webpack-tests/workshop-webpack-build/README.md

 - shift mode to 'production' (smaller file, but still no minification)

-- set devtools: true; observe main.js & check index.js in Chrome devtools
+- set devtools: 'inline-source-map'; observe main.js & check index.js in Chrome devtools

 - switch to url-loader in webpack.config.js & observe files in devtools